Blood and Gold: Plot summary

 After Amadeo had transformed, Marius had met with Raymond Gallant, a man from the Talamasca, a group of scholars who found out information about supernatural things, just for information.
 He hears from him that Pandora is being kept hostage by another vampire and moved around Europe and Russia; so Marius decides to move to Dresden to try meeting with Pandora, whom he still loves.
 He does not tell Bianca of this.
 Marius does indeed find Pandora there, but discovers that she does not want to live with him and Bianca and wants to stay with her traveling companion, who was not holding her hostage after all.
 Marius offers to leave Bianca for Pandora, but Pandora refuses this offer.
 When Marius sees Bianca the next day, she declares that she is leaving him because she overheard what he said to Pandora.
 50 years later, as he is shifting to America, Marius discovers a letter from Pandora offering to live with him if he comes to collect her at a certain place, but it is too late and she is gone.

 Marius then shelters a young vampire named Lestat de Lioncourt, who wakes up Akasha when playing a song for her on his violin.
 She comes to him and they drink each other's blood.
 Enkil is furious and almost crushes Lestat when a shocked Marius saves him.
 Marius sends Lestat away, thinking that he can pose a danger, but is sad that it is the fourth time he is losing a love.
 Years later, Marius brings a television into Those Who Must Be Kept's Chapel, for their entertainment.
-On this they see news, songs, etc. and also The Vampire Lestat's rock guitar music.
+On this they see news, songs, as well as The Vampire Lestat's rock guitar music.
 This, Marius feels, corrupts their minds, and Akasha awakens from her slumber with the evil idea of taking over the world.
 She destroys Enkil and buries Marius in the ruins of his house, where he lies, injured.

 Marius lies there trapped, for weeks, but with the Mind Gift informs Lestat that he is in danger, and also asks for help.
 He is soon found by Pandora, and Santino—whom he tries to kill, but realizes that all force would be needed to stop Akasha from her evil deed of taking over the world, killing all men and having a female-dominated world with her as the leader.
 A council is formed and the vampires try to convince Akasha, but she does not listen.
-Finally, Maharet's (who created Thorne) mute sister Mekare fights with Akasha and destroys her.
+Finally, Maharet's (who created Thorne) mute twin sister, Mekare, fights with Akasha and destroys her.
 That is the end of Marius's story through time.